The old woman sits in a barber chair, writing a letter to the Sultan of Yogyakarta.

-She became a medical doctor in France, and discovered a fondness for the slightly wilder humans, the apes.
-So she moved to the U.S., and studied them at UCLA for 15 years.
-Her English bears out the claim, fluent American with a hard to place accent.
-She got bored with the academic life, and wanted to experience the animals in the wild, so she moved to Indonesia, where she spent the last 40 years.
+She became a medical doctor in France and discovered a fondness for the slightly wilder humans, the apes.
+So she moved to the U.S. and studied them at UCLA for 15 years.
+Her English bears out the claim, fluent American with a hard-to-place accent.
+She got bored with the academic life and wanted to experience the animals in the wild, so she moved to Indonesia, where she spent the last 40 years.

-In the barber shop she talks about the jungles of Sumatra and Borneo to an audience of mostly tourists.
-She switches easily between English, French and Spanish, depending on who’s listening.
+In the barbershop, she talks about the jungles of Sumatra and Borneo to an audience of mostly tourists.
+She switches easily between English, French, and Spanish, depending on who’s listening.
 And it seems there is always someone listening.

 She talks about all the orangoutangs she raised as her own children.
-She talks about their desire to learn language, to communicate better with humans.
+She talks about their desire to learn the language, to communicate better with humans.
 She claims one of her furry students learned to spell in English.
-The polite nodding in the room belie the undercurrent of skepticism, but then she makes sure everyone understands that orangoutangs are still animals of a wild nature albeit a sweet disposition, and the nodding becomes more genuine.
+The polite nodding in the room belies the undercurrent of skepticism, but then she makes sure everyone understands that orangoutangs are still animals of a wild nature albeit a sweet disposition, and the nodding becomes more genuine.

-They rebuilt the visitor center and the rehabilitation facilities, but not her research lab.
+The government rebuilt the visitor center and the rehabilitation facilities, but not her research lab.
 Now she’s starting from scratch, fundraising, grabbing at straws, the same things she has had to do many times over these last 40 years.

 It sounds like an uphill battle, and you’d think the old lady had enough and should retire somewhere nice and write a book about it all.